It’s official: Workplace romances are good for business

 That’s the view of a national health and safety law consultancy, which says that rather than being a disruptive influence, relationships between employees have more benefits than previously realised.

-The Protecting.co.uk company says that – as long as all parties concerned agree to keep their relationship ‘out of hours’ – the end result is greater productivity, and more cooperation between different parts of the business.
+The Protecting.co.uk health and safety software company says that – as long as all parties concerned agree to keep their relationship ‘out of hours’ – the end result is greater productivity, and more cooperation between different parts of the business.

 “There’s an old saying about workplace romances that says you shouldn’t mess in your own front yard,” says Protecting.co.uk spokesperson Mark Hall, “But we’ve found that long-lasting and strong relationships come out of the workplace that outweigh the negative aspects.”